 Lawyers play a critical role in designing, implementing, and advancing models by which economic and social activity are conducted globally.
 The Grunin Center administers the award of an annual Grunin Prize for Law and Social Entrepreneurship to recognize lawyers’ participation in the ways in which business is increasingly advancing the goals of sustainability and human development.

 The Grunin Prize aims to reward the innovation, replicability and/or scalability, and potential impact of projects and solutions developed by lawyers to advance the fields of social entrepreneurship and impact investing.

 The Grunin Prize is open to individual lawyers or legal teams from across the globe.
-Practitioners, legal educators, policymakers, in-house counsel, and other legal teams that develop an innovative social enterprise or impact investment solution using existing law, legal education, or new legal structures or metrics are eligible to apply.
+Practitioners, legal educators, policymakers, in-house counsel, and other legal teams that develop an innovative social enterprise or impact investment solution using existing law, legal education, or new legal structures are eligible to apply.

 • The Grunin Prize will recognize inputs, such as new uses of old laws or reframing of the conceptual framework surrounding the law, and outputs, such as the development of a new legal structure or organizational design.

-• The nominated project must be completed or implemented on or before December 31, 2018.
+• The nominated project must be completed or implemented on or before December 31, 2019.
 Only projects that have been completed or implemented within the past two years will be considered.

 Qualifying projects will be evaluated against the following criteria: innovation, replicability and/or scalability, and potential impact.

 The call for nominations for the 2020 Grunin Prize will launch on September 9, 2019.
 To apply for the Grunin Prize or to nominate another party’s project, you will be asked to complete an online submission form.

 • Applicants and nominators can submit more than one project for consideration.
 A separate submission form must be completed for each project.

 • Applicants and nominators are welcome to resubmit a previously nominated project that did not receive the Grunin Prize.